Janani23092/ASG-Airlines-Data-Engineering/README.md

 A reproducible airline data-engineering pipeline that ingests operational flight data, validates data quality, quarantines hard failures, standardises timestamps and routes, handles overnight flights, produces a curated analytical model, and exposes KPIs for Power BI.

-> **Public-repository safety:** the original source workbook and raw passenger/booking/payment extracts are intentionally excluded because they contain sensitive-looking fields.
-A synthetic sample is provided so the pipeline can be executed end-to-end.

 ## Solution

 ```text